svrnhdl/tails-cold-storage/tails-persistence.md

 * Create a persistent volume via 'Applications ▸ Tails ▸ Configure persistent volume'.
 * Choose a strong passphrase with enough entropy ([see below](https://github.com/SovereignNode/tails-cold-storage/wiki/Guide:-Create-a-Bitcoin-cold-storage-using-Tails-OS#generating-entropy))
 * **Restart the system after creating your encrypted drive.**

-Note that creating a persistent volume is not necessary for this guide.
-If you decide not to use the persistent volume, your wallet will be more akin to a 'paper wallet' and the seed backup is your primary recovery mechanism.
-If you decide to use the persistent storage, your Tails USB will contain a copy of the seed (and can thus be used for signing without importing your seed again).

 The choice is a personal one.
 If you want to be able to spend from the wallet occasionally, I suggest that you use the persistent volume with a **strong passphrase**.